How To Check If Something Was Written with AI (ChatGPT)

 What's Going To Happen Next?

 It's not the easiest to tell if an AI wrote an article because you truthfully can't be sure.
 To make matters worse, AI just gets so much better each day.
 What is GPT-5 going to look like in a few months?
-I can't even imagine.
+Will it even come?
+I can't imagine.

-That being said, if you're questioning whether or not an article was written by an AI, your best bet is to use a combination of all of these tools combined with your own judgment.
+That said, if you're questioning whether an article was written by an AI, your best bet is to use a combination of all of these tools and your own judgment.
 Test multiple papers by the same author for further reliability.

-Hopefully these new tools benefit us by allowing skeptics to filter out AI-generated content across the internet, news, and within school systems across the world.
+Hopefully, these new tools will benefit us, primarily by allowing skeptics to filter out AI-generated content on the Internet, in the news, and in school systems worldwide.

-As AI becomes more sophisticated and the line between human and machine-generated content becomes increasingly blurry, it's only a matter of time until everything we reach the point where AI-generated content becomes indistinguishable!
+As AI becomes more sophisticated, the line between human and machine-generated content becomes increasingly blurry.
+It's only a matter of time until everything reaches the point where AI-generated content becomes indistinguishable.

 Written by Justin Gluska